- Career Exploration

 Key elements of the major are:

-- Introductory classes taught by world-renowned faculty
+- Classes taught by world-renowned faculty

 - Small, upper-level seminars examining a range of issues like impact of mobile communications, gender and media, media and public opinion, health and media, media and globalization, media effects on individuals and society